ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

   by the protocol documented here (typically denoted S).
 - Client: An entity that seeks authorization from a server that supports interactions in the Privacy Pass protocol (typically denoted C).
-- Key: The secret key used by the Server for authorizing client data.
+- Key: The private key used by the Server for authorizing client data.
-- Commitment: Alternative name for Server's public key corresponding to the secret key that they hold.
+- Commitment: Alternative name for Server's public key corresponding to the private key that they hold.

 We assume that all protocol messages are encoded into raw byte format before being sent.
 We use the TLS presentation language {{RFC8446}} to